gavyaggarwal/USDA-EAT-UX-Form/TESTING.md

 In order to tackle the issue, we tried various approaches, but the following techniques were most successful.

 * **Compression:** We compressed everything.
 We took our HTML document layout and removed all the formatting and whitespace so that the file size was minimal, and only data remained.
 We "compiled" all our Javascript so that we could squeeze the logic of our program into as few lines as possible.
 We reduced the size of our static assets (images, etc.) by using standard compression algorithms found in common image formats such as png, jpg, and gif.
-* **Preloading:** Instead of waiting to load each resource that our program needs to display it, we decided to rewrite our logic to preload everything in the background as once.
+* **Preloading:** Instead of waiting to load each resource that our program needs to display it, we decided to rewrite our logic to preload everything in the background at once.
 This reduces the overhead of needing to send multiple requests and waiting on multiple resources, and it minimizes the consequences of poor latency.
 Instead, everything simply loads at once, and when the user needs to go to a new panel or go back a page, it happens instantaneously.
 * **Use of CDNs:** The use of content delivery networks, a globally distributed network of proxy servers hosted by companies such as Google, allow the open source libraries that we use to be downloaded from external servers that are configured to provide maximum speed and minimal latency.
 As a result, the application is loaded simultaneously from both our servers and CDNs, eliminating the bottleneck of a user's connection speed to our server.
 The cherry on top is that most websites on the internet also use CDNs to load their libraries, so in most cases, these libraries are already cached on users' computers and no time is wasted loading them.

-After making all these optimizations, the final version of our reduced school lunch form uses an astonishingly low 2.9 kB of data, a whooping **99.4% reduction** in the amount of data originally required to load our form.
+After making all these optimizations, the final version of our reduced school lunch form uses an astonishingly low 2.9 kB of data, a whopping **99.4% reduction** in the amount of data originally required to load our form.

 #### CPU/Memory Performance

-Getting the our program to load quickly is just part of the battle.
-Not everybody has blazing fast state-of-the-art computers, and we spent a lot of time and effort in crafting a form that provides a robust user experience while still performing well on older, slower computers with limited processors and RAM.
+Getting our program to load quickly is just part of the battle.
+Not everybody owns blazing fast state-of-the-art computers, and we spent a lot of time and effort in crafting a form that provides a robust user experience while still performing well on older, slower computers with limited processors and RAM.
 Our original prototype featured beautiful animations and functionality that could bring older computers to a halt.
 We have labored to tweak those animations and functionality so that it has a limited resource footprint that can work on any computer without any freezes or slowdowns.

 In our original tests, we focused on two major metrics: